San Francisco’s First Black Female Mayor Defies the Liberal Litmus Test

 These issues, perhaps more than anything, have come to define Breed’s political philosophy: The best people to fix a city’s problems are the ones who’ve lived them, not the ones who learned about them secondhand.
 And it’s a theme that’s defined her political rise.
 In 2016, when she faced a tough reelection to the Board of Supervisors against an upstart tenant’s rights attorney named Dean Preston, who routinely accused her of siding with developers over residents, she dug into the deep reserve of hostility most San Francisco natives have toward transplants and let it fly.
 “Unfortunately, I have experienced far too many Deans in my lifetime,” she told the San Francisco Chronicle.
 “People who come into our community and claim that they are going to be the savior of the community without understanding or ever hav[ing] lived the struggle of what the community has experienced.”

 It’s characteristic straight-talk from Breed, which has in turn has been called sassy and refreshing.
 She often doesn’t bother with niceties.
 And for that, her policies can be more complicated than liberal residents might be ready to handle.
 For instance, she endorses police carrying tasers instead of guns and led the push for an investigation into the police shooting of black resident Mario Woods, but also encouraged parents to turn their kids into the police when they know they’re involved in violence.
-When longtime political reporter Tim Richmond criticized her voting record in 2016, he got an email from Breed, which he then published, accusing him of purposefully misrepresenting her positions.
+When longtime political reporter Tim Redmond criticized her voting record in 2016, he got an email from Breed, which he then published, accusing him of purposefully misrepresenting her positions.
 “You don’t even fact check your own bullshit ass blog,” it read.
 “As my grandmother used to say ‘I’m going to pray for you, cause you got the devil in you.'”

 In many ways, Breed is the latest in a long line of black politicians who have seemingly been at odds with the city’s white progressives.
 In the 1960s, San Francisco’s high-poverty Tenderloin neighborhood was home to a majority of its LGBT community.
 In a historic move, a group of mainly poor white neighborhood activists began organizing to secure federal anti-poverty funds, which until then had been doled out mostly based on race.
 They ran into opposition from representatives of the city’s two major African-American communities, who scoffed at the idea of diverting resources from their neglected neighborhoods.
 The white activists’ effort was ultimately successful, but only after they teamed up with Latino and Filipino residents who lived nearby, according to longtime activist and journalist Randy Shaw’s book, The Tenderloin: Sex, Crime and Resistance in the Heart of San Francisco.